saitaiky/notebook/docs/docs/crypto/development/eth.md

 ### How to get started using the Mumbai testnet?

 To use Mumbai to test your dApps, you will first need to set up a node in the network.
 A popular method is to connect your wallet to the virtual crypto wallet Metamask, which connects to a node by using a node provider like **Alchemy**.
+Go visit [Alchemy Quickstart Guide](https://docs.alchemy.com/docs/alchemy-quickstart-guide) for the full setup tutorial.

 After you have created a new app with the Mumbai testnet in **Alchemy**, there is some information you may need to fill out in the Metamask settings to connect to the network: